 Do you want to correct a gummy smile?

 Talk to Dr. Fondriest about the cause of and treatment for your gummy smile.
 With a respected periodontist, he can remove excessive gums and beautify your smile.
-Call (847) 234-0517 to schedule an appointment at our 60045 dentist office.
+Call (847) 234-0517 to schedule an appointment at our office.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States